 - Payment History — Do you pay your bills on time ?

-When you pull your credit report, you'll discover that you actually have three reports.
-Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to determine your credit rating.
+In reviewing your credit history, you'll discover that you actually have three reports.
+Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to calculate your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-As a result, you have three scores, one for each bureau.
+Because of this, you have three scores, one for each scoring model.

-Lenders want to make sure that allowing you a loan is a safe move.
-Your credit score gives lenders a view of what type of borrower you'll be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
-If your score is lower, you can still qualify for a loan, but the interest paid in the long run could be more than double that of someone having a higher FICO score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your credit score gives lenders a view of what type of borrower you'll be solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
+You'll still qualify for a loan with a lower score, but the interest accumulated in the long run could be more than double the amount of an individual having a near perfect credit score.

-We're used to working with all levels of FICO scores.
+We're used to working with all tiers of credit history.
 Contact us and we can help you get on the right track to the home of your dreams.

-How do you boost your credit score?
-Building your FICO score takes time.
-It can be difficult to make a significant change in your number with quick fixes, but your score can improve in a few years by keeping tabs your credit report and by using your credit wisely.
+How do you get a stronger score?
+Improving your FICO score takes time.
+It can be difficult to make a significant stride change in your credit score with quick fixes, but your score can improve in a year by keeping tabs your credit report and by using your credit wisely.
 The most important thing is to know your FICO score.
 Here are some methods to improve your credit score:

-- Stay on top of payments.
-Delinquent payments instantly drop your credit score.
+- Pay on time.
+Late payments kill your credit score.
 It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to build up your credit this way, but it's the surest way to show that you're responsible enough to make payments to a lender.
+Yes, it takes longer to rebuild your credit with payment history, but it's the most reliable way to show that you're able to make payments to a lender.

-- Ensure that your credit history is correct.
-If you find mistakes on your credit report, write to the bureau asking that the item be removed.
+- Correct your credit report.
+If you discover mistakes on your credit report, write to the bureau requesting that the item be removed.
 If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

 - Spread your debt around.
-At first, this doesn't seem like a good idea.
-But, you steer clear of having one card that is at the limit and have your remaining cards at a zero balance.
-It's better to have each of your cards at about 20% of their credit limit than to have the bulk of your debt transferred to one card.
+At first, this doesn't sound like a good idea.
+But, you want to avoid of having one card that is maxed out and have your remaining cards at a zero balance.
+It's better to have each of your cards at an even balance than to have the majority of your debt sitting on a single card.

-Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.